Position

 • Bachelor's degree in Computer Science, Information Technology, or a related field.

-• Strong knowledge of software development methodologies, including Agile and Scrum.
+• Strong knowledge of software development life cycles and methodologies (Agile, Scrum, Waterfall).

 • Excellent leadership, communication, and interpersonal skills.